oetiker/znapzend/README.md

 to start the daemon with other logging configuration (e.g. to a file or to stderr) and perhaps with debug level enabled.

+In case you tinkered with ZFS attributes that store ZnapZend retention policies, or potentially if you have a severe version mismatch of ZnapZend (e.g. update from a PoC or very old version), ```znapzendzetup list``` is quite useful to non-intrusively discover whatever your current version can consider to be discrepancies in your active configuration.

 Statistics
 ----------